numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 On the other hand, benchmarking different parameter settings as "different algorithms" on the entire test suite is encouraged.

+.. [#] For example in the single objective case, care should be taken to apply termination conditions that allow to hit the final target on the most basic functions, like the sphere function :math:`f_1`, that is on the problems 0, 360, 720, 1080, 1440, and 1800 of the ``bbob`` suite.

-.. [#] In our experience, numerical optimization software frequently terminates too early by default, while evolutionary computation software often terminates too late by default.
+   In our experience, numerical optimization software frequently terminates too early by default, while evolutionary computation software often terminates too late by default.